 It is said that it was something a Crystal Elder personally developed and entrusted to the acolyte leader.
 As a sorcery for his daughter, Hazel.

-From what we can infer about the acolyte leader — who I will presume male absent any reference to the character’s sex — he was a capable enough sorcerer to ascend the ranks and thus be in frequent contact with the Crystal Sage.
-He also had the potential to pass on what magical talents that he had to his progeny, especially intelligence.
-These factors resulted in him siring an especially gifted child whom came to the Sage’s attention.
-And whether due to her parent’s prodding or the elder’s own initiative, Heysel was provided a unique education at Farron’s little academy.
-The description for the Sage’s Scroll notes that the Sage refined the spells contained within for a “special talent”.
-Due to the English descriptions for the actual sorceries — Great Farron Dart and Farron Hail — many assume that the Sage refined sorceries that Heysel originally created, but they the scroll quite explicitly lists the sage’s sorceries, and the spells’ Japanese descriptions plainly words it as the acolyte leader being entrusted with them so that they could then become his daughter’s arts.
+From what we can infer about the acolyte leader — who I will presume male for the sake of simplicity — he was a sorcerer capable enough to ascend the ranks and so be in regular contact with the Crystal Sage.
+This potential helped him pass on magical talent to his progeny, an especially gifted child who came to the Sage’s attention.
+Whether due to her parent’s prodding or the elder’s own initiative, Heysel was provided a unique education at Farron’s little academy.
+The Sage’s Scroll’s description notes that he refined the spells contained within for a “special talent”.
+Due to the English descriptions for the actual sorceries — Great Farron Dart and Farron Hail — many assume that these were originally created by Heysel.
+However, the scrolls detail the Sage’s sorceries, and those spells’ Japanese text makes clear that the leader was entrusted with them so that they could then become his daughter’s arts.